How to Use AI Automation to Improve Your Small Business Website?

 Access to various types of AI tools by application area

-These findings give us a real-world snapshot of where AI automation is already in play—and where there's still room to grow.
+These findings give us a real-world snapshot of where AI automation is already in play, and where there's still room to grow.

 Let’s take a closer look at each of these areas:

-📝 Content Creation
+Content Creation

 Access to AI tools for content creation by website type

 Across all types of business websites, content creation tools are widely available relative to overall AI adoption.
 Online stores lead with 45.61%, followed by personal websites (43.33%), restaurants (33.97%), and service businesses (33.58%).
 Almost all of this is powered by CMS-native AI.
 We found only one case where a third-party AI tool handled content creation.
-As we noted earlier, not all AI use cases require integration—content creation is the perfect example.
+As we noted earlier, not all AI use cases require integration, and content creation is the perfect example.
 Many small business owners simply generate content or run research in ChatGPT on one tab and paste the result into their CMS on another.
 So the actual usage of AI for content creation is likely much higher than what we can measure.

-🎯 Personalization & Recommendations
+Personalization & Recommendations

 Access to AI tools for personalization & recommendations by website type

-💬 Customer Support & Chatbots
+Customer Support & Chatbots

 Access to AI customer support & chatbot tools by business website type

-Here we see an interesting split: Online stores are well above average in adopting AI tools for customer support—42.2% of them use such tools, and external AI integrations are more common here than in other categories.
+Here we see an interesting split.
+Online stores are well above average in adopting AI tools for customer support.
+42.2% of them use such tools, and external AI integrations are more common here than in other categories.
 Clearly, customer support is a priority for online stores.

-In contrast, service businesses—where one might expect high usage—lag behind, with only 13.84% showing AI customer support tools.
+In contrast, service businesses, where one might expect high usage, lag behind with only 13.84% showing AI customer support tools.
 Personal websites hit 15%, and restaurants just 10.52%.

-📩 Forms & Lead Generation
+Forms & Lead Generation

-AI-enhanced forms and lead capture tools that personalize questions, evaluate responses, qualify leads, or trigger actions in business process automation tools like CRMs or task managers.
+AI-powered forms and lead capture tools that personalize questions, evaluate responses, qualify leads, or trigger actions in business process automation tools like CRMs or task managers.
 For B2C companies especially, this kind of automation supports smoother lead nurturing and segmentation.
 B2C marketing automation tools can personalize form flows, qualify leads in real time, and boost conversion rates.

 Access to AI-powered forms & lead generation tools by business type

-📊 Analytics & Heatmaps
+Analytics & Heatmaps

 Access to AI analytics & heatmap tools by business website type

-⏱️ Process Automation & Scheduling
+Process Automation & Scheduling

 Access to AI tools for process automation & scheduling by business website type

-Only 13.58% of service businesses use AI for scheduling and automation—which is surprising given how critical scheduling is for this type of business.
+Only 13.58% of service businesses use AI for scheduling and automation, which is surprising given how critical scheduling is for this type of business.
 It seems many are still relying on pen and paper, or old-school booking tools.
-We covered this in detail in another blog post: Why a Scheduler Might Be the Most Important Tool You’re Not Usings)?
+We covered this in detail in another blog post: Why a Scheduler Might Be the Most Important Tool You’re Not Using"}"}s)?

 Final takeaways: AI automation can be your competitive edge